|

 it is a reflection of our own regrets.

 To dwell on grief though, is not helpful.
-Instead of focusing
+Instead of

-the other beings wandering in the bardo and in samsara.
+also of all the other beings wandering in the bardo and in samsara.

 |